 The Compensation Committee establishes and approves the terms of employment of executive officers and reviews and approves management's recommendations concerning compensation of certain other employees.
 The Compensation Committee is comprised of Messrs.
-Allen and Farish, both of whom are non-employee directors.
+Allen, Caflisch and Farish, all of whom are non-employee directors.
 The Board of Directors has determined that each member of the Compensation Committee meets the independence requirements of the American Stock Exchange.
 The Compensation Committee Charter is available on the Company's website at www.vaalco.com.
-During 2004, the Compensation Committee held one meeting.
-All directors who were members of the Compensation Committee were present at the committee meeting.
+During 2005, the Compensation Committee held three meetings.
+All directors who were members of the Compensation Committee were present at the committee meetings.